JohnHiro84/JobApplicationProject/README.md

 ## About the app

   This project is a clone of a recent job application I came across.
 Users can sign up and begin to fill out their application.
-They can save thier work and come back at a later time to finish and submit their application.This project was made with React and Rails.
+They can save thier work and come back at a later time to finish and submit their application.This project was made with Rails and React.

 ## Inspiration